Hendrix-CS/csci151/index.md

 make an office hours appointment and check in with me about the course.
 Each checkin meeting will count for 15 points.
 This will be conversation and feedback about your current progress and understanding.
-These should be scheduled during the week shown on the [course calendar](https://app.teamgantt.com/public/projects/calendar/2020-01-05?ids=1972972&projectIds=1972972&publicKeys=bWZU5DuRsTN4&userResourceIds=0).
+These should be scheduled during the weeks shown on the [course calendar](https://app.teamgantt.com/public/projects/calendar/2020-01-05?ids=1972972&projectIds=1972972&publicKeys=bWZU5DuRsTN4&userResourceIds=0).

 Also, there will be many opportunities to accumulate small amounts of points